garden-io/garden/docs/guides/configuration-files.md

 #### .ignore files

+{% hint style="warning" %}
+Prior to Garden 0.12.0, `.gitignore` files were also respected by default.
+The default is now to only respect `.gardenignore` files.
+See below how you can revert to the previous behavior.
+{% endhint %}

-By default, Garden respects `.gitignore` and `.gardenignore` files and excludes any patterns matched in those files.
+By default, Garden respects `.gardenignore` files and excludes any patterns matched in those files.
+You can place the ignore files anywhere in your repository, much like `.gitignore` files, and they will follow the same semantics.

 You can use those to exclude files and directories across the project, _both from being scanned for Garden modules and when selecting source files for individual module_.
 For example, you might put this `.gardenignore` file in your project root directory: